caltechlibrary/cait/README.md

 It uses the following environment variables

++ CAIT_HTDOCS, the htdoc root of the website
-+ CAIT_BLEVE_INDEX, the Bleve index to use to drive the search service
++ CAIT_HTDOCS_INDEX, the Bleve index to use to drive the search service
 + CAIT_TEMPLATES, templates for search service as well as browsable static pages
 + CAIT_SITE_URL, the url you want to run the search service on (e.g. http://localhost:8501)